AlexandrovLab/SigProfilerExtractor/README.md

     **initial_remove_penalty**: Float, optional.
 Takes any positive float.
 Default is 0.05.
 Defines the initial weak (remove) thresh-hold cutoff to COSMIC assign signatures to a sample.

     **refit_denovo_signatures**: Boolean, optional.
-Default is False.
+Default is True.
 If True, then refit the denovo signatures with nnls.

     **make_decomposition_plots**: Boolean, optional.
 Defualt is True.
 If True, Denovo to Cosmic sigantures decompostion plots will be created as a part the results.